jurrejelle/RSACrack/README.md

 ## Getting Started

 With these instructions, you can get your own test data for your computer on how long it takes to crack RSA keys.
-That is, to factor the coprime n into the two primes p and q.
+That is, to factor the coprime `n` into the two primes `p` and `q`.

 ### Prerequisites